AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-custom-cache-configuration.md

 >[!NOTE]
 >
->If the same domain has been configured on a different Fastly account, you must submit a ticket to request Domain Delegation before you can add the domain to Adobe Commerce.
+>If the same domain has been configured on a different Fastly account, you must submit an Adobe Commerce support ticket to request Domain Delegation before you can add the domain to Adobe Commerce.
 See [Multiple Fastly accounts and assigned domains](/help/cloud-guide/cdn/fastly.md#multiple-fastly-accounts-and-assigned-domains).

 ## Enable Maintenance Mode